FREQUENTLY ASKED QUESTIONS...

 It is true that the pricing of solar PV systems has plummeted during the last decade, but in the last few years the curve has pretty much flattened out.
 There will still be further price reductions as new developments come along but the drops will be in much smaller increments.
 The main reason to install now is to take advantage of the incentive and net metering programs currently in place.
 The Federal government currently allows you a 30% tax credit figured from the gross cost of your system, but that will be dropping to 26% at the end of 2019, and to 22% at the end of 2021.
-The State of NH suspended the rebates available through the PUC in July of 2017 and the future of that program is an unknown.
-If the State does indeed again offer a reduced rebate NH Solar will dutifully submit an application for you.
-However at this point we prefer to consider it "found" money and don't figure it into our quotes to you.
-Be wary of companies that still do!
-Lastly, there is the RECs program and at this point it does produce a small income for solar system owners.
-Again we prefer to call it "found" money and don't factor it into our proposals because the RECs program is an auction based income and subject to the immediate market availability of RECs for the utilities to purchase.
+The State of NH PUC currently offers a residential rebate of 20 cents per DC watt, capped at $1000.
+Thus for a 5000 watt solar system you would receive a rebate check for $1000.
+This program is limited to the funds on hand and could be suspended at any time, so if you are "thinking" about going solar, do it now!
+Lastly, there is the RECs program and at this time it produces a small income for solar system owners.
+We prefer to consider it "found" money and don't factor it into our proposals because the RECs program is an auction based income and subject to the market availability of RECs for the utilities to purchase.
 Right now the supply is high and demand low and the REC market reflects this.
-Still this source of "found" money can amount to hundreds of dollars per year.
+Still this source of "found" money is very real and can amount to hundreds of dollars per year.

-Finally if you had installed a solar system 6 or 7 years ago, it would be by today's standards, a dinosaur ...but it likely would have already paid for itself in utility savings ...and it would still be harvesting all of your power from the sun for free ...and still be fully warrantied!
-There is never a bad time to install solar power, and with every day you wait you spend more money on the expense of a utility bill rather than buying the asset of your solar array.
+Finally if you had installed a solar system 6 or 7 years ago, it would be by today's standards, a dinosaur ...but it's likely that it would have already paid for itself in utility savings ..and still be harvesting all of your power from the sun for free ..and still be fully warrantied!
+There is never a bad time to install solar power, and with every day you wait, you spend more money on the expense of a utility bill rather than buying the asset of your solar array.
 Why "rent" your electricity when for the same outlay in just a few short years you can own it!

 I may sell my house and move in 4 or 5 years, why would I invest in a PV solar system?